 Mobile or Itinerant traders are mobile food vans, ice cream vendors, mobile flower sellers etc.

-Traders (e.g. mobile food vans, ice cream vendors, mobile flower sellers) must obtain an Mobile Vendor Permit from Council in order to sell goods or services.
+Traders (such as mobile food vans, ice cream vendors and mobile flower sellers) must obtain an Mobile vendor permit from us in order to sell goods or services.

 Traders must not conduct business within a 500m radius of an established business (business trading from a building) whose prime product is of a similar nature.
 Traders must comply with all health and traffic regulations.